ozgunozankilic/Some-DM-and-ML-Tutorials/README.md

 # Some DM and ML tutorials

- Some other data mining and machine learning tutorials
+Here are some other data mining and machine learning tutorials I have created as a TA.

+## Contents:

+*   Association rule mining
+*   Bagging, boosting, and stacking
+*   Recommender systems
+*   Sentiment analysis